-Housing is the third and final semester of the required core studio sequence.
-The studio is structured through three assignments, beginning with urban and typological analyses set in New York City and followed by examining a housing project located in one of the following cities: Rio de Janeiro, Mumbai, or Berlin.
-This examination will include travel to these sites and conclude in an eight-week design project.
-This year's studio will focus on the myriad states of housing that we, as architects, typically encounter in practice.
-The studio is organized through two principal means-research/analysis and an architectural proposal-and will operate as a laboratory in which to explore new possibilities for urban living in New York City, specifically within a South Bronx site.
-Throughout the term each student will examine the significance of public or social housing both past and present, local and global, placing a new emphasis on the history of visualization in parallel the history of housing and its representation.
-Embedded within the studio, these examinations will be developed through team projects that speculate on the rich potential for contemporary urban housing types.
+Housing is the third and final semester within the required core studio sequence.
+The studio is structured through 3 assignments beginning with an urban and typological analysis set in New York City followed by examining a housing project located in one of the following cities: Rio de Janeiro, Mumbai, or Berlin, which includes traveling to these sites, and concludes in an 8 week design project problem.
+This year s studio will focus on the many different states of housing that we, as architects, typically encounter in practice.
+The studio is organized through two principal means: research and analysis, and an architectural proposal.
+It operates as a laboratory in which to explore new possibilities for urban living in New York City and specifically within a site located in the South Bronx.
+Throughout the term, each student will examine the significance of public or social housing both past and present as exists in New York City and abroad, with a new emphasis on the history of visualization in parallel with a history of housing and representation that will be embedded within the studio, and finally through team projects that will speculate on the rich potential for contemporary urban housing types.

-The first part of this studio is structured around developing a body of research and understanding of housing in New York City, and housing in global cities, introducing students to housing typologies through two specific assignments.
-The first assignment will focus on site, infrastructures, and typology using a cross section of the New York City, from Manhattan to the Bronx; the second assignment will examine the architecture of housing units, environment, and building programs and systems through a select building in Rio de Janeiro, Mumbai, or Berlin.
-Students will travel to one of these locations as part of this assignment in order to gain knowledge about their specific building, its history, context, and the city in which is it is found.
-The final project will consist of designing high-density, mixed-use housing and public space with community amenities.
-Each assignment builds upon the previous, starting with the urban scale and gradually zooming into the scale of the unit to, finally, integrate systems into a design project.
-Students will examine distinct typologies of housing both public and private at a variety of scales.
-In addition, students will design units, aggregate these units, and explore the subjects of health, live/work, and the arts in relation to housing.
-Although the brief puts forth the perimeter-block housing type for the given site, no housing type is off-limits to exploration.
+The first part of the studio is structured around developing a body of research and an understanding of housing in New York City as well as examining housing in global cities, introducing students to housing typologies through two specific assignments.
+The first assignment will focus on site, infrastructures, and typology using a cross section of the City, from Manhattan to the Bronx; and the second assignment will examine the architecture of housing units, environment, building programs and systems through a select building in Rio de Janeiro, Mumbai, or Berlin.
+Students will travel to those locations as part of this assignment in order to gain knowledge about the specific building and its history, its context, and the city where is it is found.
+The final project will consist of designing high-density mixed-use housing and public space with community amenities.
+Each assignment builds upon the previous, starting with the urban scale, gradually zooming into the scale of the unit, and finally integrating systems into a design project.
+Students will examine distinct typologies of housing both public and

+M / Th 1:30-6:30 Studio Faculty: Charles Eldred, Eric Bunge, Mario Gooden, Robert Marino, Ada Tolla, Giuseppe Lignano, Jinhee Park, Hilary Sample, Galia Solomonoff private at a variety of scales.
+In addition, students will design units, aggregate them, and explore the subjects of health, live/work, and the arts in relation to housing.
+Though the brief puts forth the perimeter block housing type for the given site, no type of housing is off-limits for exploration.